 Bulls makes a wide range of electric mountain bikes, both full suspension and hardtail models, in a variety of builds and price points.
 They make two versions of the E-Stream EVO AM including the AM 4 model reviewed here.

 The E-Stream EVO AM 3 ($4,999) shares the same frame, battery, and drive unit as the AM 4.
 The component specification is quite similar although it has a RockShox Yari RC fork, a Shimano Deore drivetrain, and Nobby Nic tires front and rear.

 Monkey link also makes a line of magnetic accessories that are compatible with the monkey link mounts integrated into the design of the AM 4.
-These include lights, watter bottles, and fenders.
-More information can be found on the Monkey Link website and accessories can be purchased from a number of online retailers.
+These include lights, water bottles, and fenders.
+More information can be found on the Monkey Link website, and accessories can be purchased from several online retailers.

 — Jeremy Benson